 How is Human Resource Management Changing?

-From our perspective, here are the beaming trends in HRM for 2025 and beyond:
+From our perspective, here are the list of recent HR trends for 2025 and beyond:

 - AI and Automation in HR